yuvalmGS/gigaspaces-wiki-jekyll/xap97net/indexing-nested-properties.markdown

 {%learn%}./query-sql.html#Nested Object Query{%endlearn%}

-{% info title=Nested Objects %}
+# Nested Objects

 By default, nested objects are kept in a binary form inside the space.
 In order to support nested matching, the relevant property should be stored as document, or as object if it is in an interoperability scenario and it has a corresponding Java class.
-{% endinfo %}

-{% info title=Dictionary based nested properties %}
+# Dictionary based Nested Properties

-Note that the same indexing techniques above are also applicable to Dictionary-based nested properties, which means that in the example above the `Info` and `Address` classes could be replaced with a `Dictionary<String,Object>`, with the dictionary keys representing the property names.
+The same indexing techniques above are also applicable to Dictionary-based nested properties, which means that in the example above the `Info` and `Address` classes could be replaced with a `Dictionary<String,Object>`, with the dictionary keys representing the property names.
-{% endinfo %}